Want a Sensory Spice Activity? Make an Indian Spice Box!

 Well, we decided it is time to come up close and personal with the pantry staple in every Indian home - the ubiquitous spice box!

 Smell precedes taste when it comes to food.
-To quote the Scientific American - "To our brains, "taste" is actually a fusion of a food's taste, smell and touch into a single sensation"
+To quote the Scientific American - "To our brains, "taste" is actually a fusion of a food's taste, smell

 And we wonder why we eat with our hands!